Tool · Payout Timing

 Every day money sits in transit is a day you’re financing it.
 See how T+0, T+1, T+2 and weekly payout schedules compare in real dollars.

-Your working capital
+Your payout schedule and working capital cost

 How we calculate: Locked capital = (daily volume × payout-delay days) + (monthly volume × reserve %).
 Carry cost = locked capital × your cost of capital.